TGElder/hanger-lane/README.md

 ![Screenshot](demo.gif)

-Run `cargo run --release hanger-lane.csv` to see it in action.
+Run `cargo run --release hanger-lane.csv` to run it properly.

 A map file is grid of cells.
 Each cell can contain any number of the following, separated by spaces.